In3 Capital Group, Santa Cruz, CA 95061 USA

 Problem 1: Mid-Market project finance is an expensive “slippery slope” that may ultimately lead nowhere.

-This is entirely avoidable with CAP’s pre-qualification process, designed to uniquely solve this pernicious blind alley.
+In other words, a problem that plagues other funders (and thus inherited by the owners of deals they consider for funding) is entirely avoidable with CAP’s pre-qualification process, designed to uniquely solve this pernicious blind alley.
 We offer a pre-qualification step right from the start that quickly determines funding feasibility to bypass this guessing game.
 We then commit to reach closing (if the project’s representations are true and correct) within 30 days — often just 2-3 weeks.
 It is important to understand this is not just aspiration or a policy of ours — it is the natural result of our innovative structure, a design advantage.

 Without something similar, the traditional route presents a serious problem for both parties — the developer’s main risk (if their deal is refused by others, or they just cannot qualify for off-the-shelf financing through a bank, etc.) becomes hunting or chasing the money.
 This is not a sprint, but a marathon, where the finish line keeps moving.
 Why?
 Most of the time developers find false security with investors that won’t offer constructive feedback (to avoid getting into a dispute due to the aforementioned lack of shared risk evaluation), so developers wait for feedback or next steps.
 But when following the twists and turns of investor perception, like some protracted job interview, time passes as significant effort goes into answering seemingly endless questions.